-The catalytic converter is not first part that comes to mind when talking about cars, but the converter is a hot item for burglars in Central Texas.
+The catalytic converter is not the first thing that comes to mind when talking about cars, but the converter is a hot item for burglars in Central Texas.
 Unfortunately, that is something Monica Mackay learned the hard way.

 “My lawn guy is over and I went to go get them some cash until I get in my car and heard a noise,” said Copperas Cove Resident Monica Mackay.